pushrax/j-li.net/blog-posts/2013-07-25-futureproofing-your-music.md

 ---
 title: Futureproofing Your Music
-subtitle: Why you should demand your library stays lossless.
+subtitle: Why you should insist your library stays lossless.
 tags:
 - music
 - media